REGEXP_INSTR¶

-Returns the start position of a regex match. searches a string for a POSIX-style regular expression.
-This function returns the position within the string where the match was located
+function returns the start position of a regex match and searches a string for a POSIX-style regular expression.
+This function returns the position within the string where the match was located.

 See also: REGEXP_COUNT, REGEXP_SUBSTR.